Notes on Randomized Algorithms

 We can compute the probability that the $S$–$T$ cut is never contracted by applying \eqref{eq-conditional-probability-product}, which just tells us to multiply all the conditional probabilities together:

 \end{proof}

 This tells us what happens when we are considering a particular min cut.
 If the graph has more than one min cut, this only makes our life easier.
 Note that since each min cut turns up with probability at least $1/\binom{n}{2}$, there can't be more than $\binom{n}{2}$ of them.\footnote{The suspiciously combinatorial appearance of the $1/\binom{n}{2}$ suggests that there should be some way of associating minimum cuts with particular pairs of vertices, but I'm not aware of any natural way to do this.
-It may be that sometimes the appearance of a simple expression in a surprising context may just stem from the fact that there aren't very many distinct simple expressions.} But even if there is only one, we have a good chance of finding it if we simply re-run the algorithm substantially more than $n^{2}$ times.
+Sometimes the appearance of a simple expression in a surprising context may just stem from the fact that there aren't very many distinct simple expressions.} But even if there is only one, we have a good chance of finding it if we simply re-run the algorithm substantially more than $n^{2}$ times.